ProfLehman/cs111_spring_2026/topics/exam1/exam1_review_topics.md

 You should review the topics presented below, textbook (selected topics from Chapters 2, 3, 4, 5, 6), [Exam 1 Resources](https://github.com/ProfLehman/cs111_spring_2026/blob/main/topics/exam1/exam1_resources.md), H5P/PowerPoint Presentations, assignments, discussions, and the sample questions provided.

-The format of the exam will be multiple-choice, fill in the blank, and short answer.
+The format of the exam will be multiple-choice, fill-in-the-blank, and short answer.

-The exam is closed book/notes.
-All answers will be entered via Moodle quiz via Respondus browser.
+The exam is closed-book/notes.

-Must use the lab computers.
+The exam is online with all answers entered via Moodle quiz via the Respondus browser (also requires a webcam).

 You are expected to do your own work without help.

 Phones should not be checked or near you during the exam.

-A basic calculator will be available on the exam.
+A **basic calculator** will be available on the exam in the browser.
 You may use a blank piece of paper and a pencil.
+Note that you are asked to show your work to the camera at the end of the exam.

 ---